mlgupta/keyper-docs/source/CLI.md

 ```

 ## Certificate Authentication
-If you are using Keyper as SSH CA and certificate based authentication, you can use following API URLs to get certificates from the system.
+If you are using Keyper as SSH CA and certificate-based authentication, you can use the following API URLs to get certificates from the system.
 These URLs are open and do not require authentication.

 To get CA's Host Public Key: